bkw777/NODE_DATAPAC/README.md

 Works on Model 100 with the same adapter cable described above.

 All the caps are optional.
 The original DATAPAC has no caps and works fine.
-The 100u caps provide a few minutes of battery-change time.
+C2 provides a few minutes of life without a battery.

 The diode on RAM_RST is copied from a user mod found on a DATAPAC.
 It appears to be intended to prevent a battery drain on the host computer while the DATAPAC is left connected to the host while the host is turned off.
 R1 does the job of pulling RAM_RST/SLEEP high whenever needed, so it's not required to rely on the host to drive it high.